NassimTaoussi/NassimTaoussi/README.md

 Hello you 👋

-My name is Nassim, i'm a PHP/Symfony developer for 2 years since 2020.
+My name is Nassim, i'm a web developer for 2 years since 2020.
 I'm currently studying in OpenClassrooms on the PHP/Symfony course. 🎓

 <!--